technofocus-pte/sapintgrtnppdepth/Lab 3.0/Lab 3 - Install and set up the SAP Setup Assistant.md

-# Install and set up the SAP Setup Assistant
+# Lab 3 Install and set up the SAP Setup Assistant

 **Objective:** This lab is designed to guide participants through the process of setting up and configuring the SAP Setup Assistant within the